Saturday, August 6, 2011

 Second semester here at school has been on full force, and that is partly why I have been away from this blog.
 My apologies.
 I've started English courses for technical students from the Higher Technical Teacher's Training College (HTTTC).
 Last semester, I assisted in English courses for the general teaching school, the Higher Teacher's Training College (HTTC), most of whom were Anglophone students who study English literature.
 So nowadays I have English courses with 2 different colleges on the same campus and my time is split between Francophone and Anglophone students.

-desire to learn English.
+I enjoy these technical English courses a lot more since Francophone students make up the majority of the technical school and they desire to learn English.
 They study Economics, Management, Computer Science, Accounting, Civil, Electrical & Power Engineering etc. They are committed, they want to soak up every aspect, and they pour over the grammar like crazy.
 They want to learn how to master English, how to use English in their field and expand on their vocabulary.
 They are detail-oriented and succinct by nature.
 On the other hand, teaching grammar to English Lit majors is received with a different attitude, and it's slightly more tough.
 It's two different ways of teaching too, like apples and oranges.
 Ah well so it is :) I wanted to work with this niche of francophone students from the start, and the opportunity has finally come this semester.

+On a sweet side note: It is MANGO SEASON!!! oh yes.
 A mango a day keeps the doctor away.
 If only they'd ripen faster, I would make this my personal motto.

 A snapshot of daily life here... in a conversation: